Westchester County IDA Supported $1.6 Billion in New Investment in 2019

-WP Mall Realty, LLC received preliminary approval for $17.5 million in sales tax and mortgage recording tax exemptions for Hamilton Green, a $585.2 million mixed-use, transit-oriented development located on Hamilton Avenue in downtown White Plains.
-The project at the former White Plains Mall is comprised of 860 apartments, 85,400 square feet of specialty retail and restaurant space, 27,000 square feet of co-working office space.
+WP Mall Realty, LLC received preliminary approval for $17.5 million in sales tax and mortgage recording tax exemptions for Hamilton Green, a $585.2-million mixed-use, transit-oriented development located on Hamilton Avenue in Downtown White Plains.
+The project at the former White Plains Mall is comprised of 860 apartments, 85,400 square feet of specialty retail and restaurant space and 27,000 square feet of co-working office space.
 Approximately 1,437 construction and 500 full- and part-time jobs are expected to be created at full build-out of the project.

 Lennar Multifamily Company received preliminary approval for $12.15 million in sales tax and mortgage recording tax exemptions for the $500-million mixed-use development at the site of the former Westchester Pavilion at 60 South Broadway, White Plains.
 The project will be comprised of 814 apartments in two towers including 50 units affordable to 60% AMI.
 The project is estimated to create between 600 and 700 construction jobs and 20 permanent jobs.

 The project has been delayed and Lennar recently reduced the amount of retail space planned for the development.
 The Westchester Pavilion at one time served as the headquarters for the Hudson Gateway Association of Realtors.